GeoRegionsEcosystem/GeoRegions.jl/docs/src/using/isin.md

 # Is it in a GeoRegion?

 When dealing with geographic data, we often wish to check if a point or region is inside another region.
-GeoRegions.jl allows you to perform this check easily with the functions `isPointinGeoRegion` and `isGeoRegioninGeoRegion`.
+GeoRegions.jl allows you to perform this check easily with the function `isinGeoRegion`.

 !!! note "Point Type"
     We use the `Point2` Type from the package GeometryBasics.jl, which is reexported by GeoRegions.jl, as an easy way to denote points.
 This also allows us to use the package PolygonOps.jl to determine if a point is inside a region.

 ## Is a Point in a GeoRegion?

-To determine if a point is in a region, we use the `isPointinGeoRegion` function.
-Take the below points in the globe:
+Let us test if a point is in a given GeoRegion.
+For example, take the below points in the globe:
 * Point *A* at coordinates (-20,-5)
 * Point *B* at coordinates (30,15)